 About the Council

-The Council develops recommendations for the management of 13 species of fish and shellfish.
+The Mid-Atlantic Council develops fishery management plans and management measures (such as fishing seasons, quotas, and closed areas) for thirteen species of fish and shellfish.
 Several of these species are managed under multi-species fishery management plans because they are found in the same geographic region or have similar life histories.

-Spiny dogfish and monkfish are managed jointly with the New England Fishery Management Council.
-Many of the Council’s managed fisheries are fished for in state waters or outside of the Mid-Atlantic region, so the Council works with the Atlantic States Marine Fisheries Commission to coordinate management plans between federal and state waters.
+The Council coordinates its management activities closely with several other management bodies to ensure that fisheries are managed effectively across jurisdictional boundaries.
+Spiny dogfish and monkfish are both managed under joint fishery management plans developed by the Mid-Atlantic and New England Councils.
+Many of the Council’s managed fisheries are fished for in state waters or outside of the Mid-Atlantic region, so the Council works with the ASMFC to coordinate management plans between federal and state waters.